The George Notarpole Collection

 Dated 1952

-400th Munitions Maintenance Squadron, U.S. Air Force.
-The hatchet and tree symbolize the Panmunjom Axe Murder Incident 판문점 도끼살인사건 (板門店도끼殺人事件,도끼蠻行事件).
+The hatchet and tree symbolize the Panmunjom Axe Murder Incident 판문점 도끼살인사건 (板門店도끼殺人事件, 도끼蠻行事件).
 Two US Army officers, Captain Arthur Bonifas and First Lieutenant Mark Barrett, were killed by North Korean soldiers on August 18, 1976, in the Joint Security Area (JSA) of the Korean Demilitarized Zone (DMZ).
-They had been part of a work party cutting down a tree in the JSA.
+They had been part of a work party trimming a tree in the JSA.
 One of the South Korean reserve personnel involved was Moon Jae-in, who would later become the President of South Korea.
 On April 27, 2018, Moon would personally meet the North Korean Leader Kim Jong-un at the JSA, less than 1200 feet (0.37 km) from where the Axe Murders took place.
+For an in-depth description of the event, see: “Axe Murder Incident”.
+In the entire history of North/South relations, this is the only incident for which the North Koreans apologized for their actions.

 Major General Archer Lynn Lerch

-This picture not part of the collection.
+This picture is not in the collection.

 North Korea